Your DPAS Data Protection Update!

 -Processing employee or client data

--Administrative transfers within a group of companies
+-Direct marketing; or -Administrative transfers within a group of companies

 If one of these purposes applies to your processing, this may result in limited work to prove the legitimate interest basis applies.

 GDPR in Schools

 Here at Data Privacy Advisory Service we have recently partnered up with several schools in Kirklees to assist them in becoming GDPR compliant.
 DPAS has previously delivered similar services to the 41 schools in Jersey.